|This is an unofficial version.

 SERVICE OF ORDERS

-54(3) The amount ordered to be paid by an order registered under subsection (2) may be realized in the same manner, and by similar proceedings, as the amount of any registered judgment of the Court of Queen's Bench may be realized.
+The amount ordered to be paid by an order registered under subsection (2) may be realized in the same manner, and by similar proceedings, as the amount of any registered judgment of the Court of King's Bench may be realized.

-55 Courts shall take judicial notice of every order, rule, regulation, or decision of the board when published by the board in one issue of The Manitoba Gazette.
+Courts shall take judicial notice of every order, rule, regulation, or decision of the board when published by the board on the board's website.